Michael Jackson: Music videos and choreography

-Honors and awards
+Awards and honors

 Jackson and President George H. W. Bush at the White House on April 5, 1990.
-It was the second time that Jackson had been honored by a president of the US.
+It was the second time that Jackson had been honored by a US president.

-Jackson is one of the best-selling music artists in history, with sales estimated of over 500 million records worldwide.
+Jackson is one of the best-selling music artists in history, with worldwide record sales estimated from 500 million to more than 1 billion.
 He had 13 number-one singles in the US over his solo career—more than any other male artist in the Hot 100 era at the time of his death.
-He was invited and honored by a president of the US at the White House three times.
+Jackson is one of only three recording artists who have sold over 100 million records both as solo artists and separately as principal members of a band.
+He was invited to the White House three times.
 In 1984, he was honored with a "Presidential Public Safety Commendation" award by Ronald Reagan for his humanitarian endeavors.
 In 1990, he was honored as the "Artist of the Decade", which was awarded by the National Children's Museum, by George H. W. Bush.
 In 1992, he was honored as a "Point of Light Ambassador" by Bush for inviting disadvantaged children to his Neverland Ranch.

+Jackson won hundreds of awards and is one of the most-awarded artists in popular music.
+His awards include 39 Guinness World Records, including the Most Successful Entertainer of All Time, 13 Grammy Awards, as well as the Grammy Legend Award and the Grammy Lifetime Achievement Award, and 26 American Music Awards, including the Artist of the Century and Artist of the 1980s.
+He received the World Music Awards's Best Selling Male Artist of the Millennium and the Bambi Pop Artist of the Millennium Award.